 I am truly impressed by the quality of your work and also very grateful.
 There is so much in the report that I did not know and would never have discovered without Debrett’s professional help.

 Susan studied English and History at Durham University, graduating in 1980 with a 1st class honours degree in English.
 She remained at Durham for postgraduate study and was awarded a doctorate in 1985.
 After working in publishing for two years, Susan joined Debrett Ancestry Research in 1985, becoming a Director in 1987.
 She has published articles in various journals and was co-editor of the 2019 Debrett’s Peerage and Baronetage.
 Special interests: the oral tradition in genealogy, social history.

-Gervase was educated at Ampleforth College.
+Gervase was born in 1953 and educated at Ampleforth College.
 He graduated with a B.A.
 (Hons) degree in History from Southampton University in 1976 and was called to the Bar at the Inner Temple in 1979.
-Gervase joined Debrett Ancestry Research in 1980.
-He is the author and co-author of several articles and books of historical and genealogical interest and was co-editor of the 2019 Debrett’s Peerage and Baronetage.
-Special interests: medieval history, Catholic history, Balkan history.
+Gervase joined Debrett Ancestry Research in 1980 and was Consultant Genealogist from 1986 until his death in June 2021.
+He was the author and co-author of several articles and books of historical and genealogical interest and was co-editor of the 2019 Debrett’s Peerage and Baronetage.

 Wendy joined Debrett Ancestry Research in 1995 as a genealogist and office manager.
 She worked as an editor for five years in the field of independent education, has studied local and social history at Southampton University and is the author of a genealogical study of the family of Jane Austen.
 Wendy was co-editor of the 2019 Debrett’s Peerage and Baronetage.
 Special interests: peerage and baronetage, local history.